xunhuang/SAT/backend/API_DOCS.md

 - `score` (required): The number of correct answers
 - `totalQuestions` (required): The total number of questions in the test
 - `timeTaken` (required): The time taken to complete the test in seconds
+- `allocatedTime` (required): The time allocated for the test in seconds

 **Response:**
 ```json